 If you can’t afford a personal trainer there are hundreds of youtube videos out there that can help you practice proper lifting form for all of the main exercises.
 One of my favorite channels that have personally helped me a lot is the Buff Dudes youtube channel.
 They have a lot of great content on lifting with good form.
 Another great resource you can use to make sure that you are lifting properly is the form check subreddit on Reddit.
 Take 5 seconds to create an account and submit a video of you lifting.
 Most likely someone will comment and give you some advice.

 - Ice/Cooling Vests: A cooling vest is a really interesting, yet effective way to lose weight while working out or sitting around.
 Basically, the vest cools your body down making your body work harder to stay warm.
 Increasing your metabolic weight.

 - Complete home gyms: A complete home gym is a great way to save money.
 By purchasing an entire home gym system you can buy vital pieces of equipment all in one machine.
 The Joe Weider home gym is a great example.
 Note: These complete home gyms lack many powerlifting pieces.

 - Home gym flooring: You really don’t want to mess up your floor.
 Especially with all the weight you’ll be lifting.
 Investing in some flooring will save you a ton of money in remodeling costs in the long run.

-- Ab Machines: Abs are cooked in the kitchen but their marinated in the gym.
-If you want to take your flat stomach to the next level check out some of these innovative an inexpensive ab workout machines.
+- Ab Machines: Abs are cooked in the kitchen but they are marinated in the gym.
+If you want to take your flat stomach to the next level check out some of these innovative and inexpensive ab workout machines.